 The interviewer will normally start by having you stand, raise your right hand, and take this oath.
 It means that you will be guilty of perjury if you lie or give false information during the interview.

 Sounds obvious, but you can expect this and some other questions that are straight off the forms you filled out.
-Similar questions may include, "Where were you born" and "when did you last enter the United States."
+Similar questions might include, "Where were you born?" and "when did you last enter the United States?".

-Though the interviewer probably isn't learning much from the answers, there is always the chance that he or she will catch someone at trying to commit a fraud, who messes up the name, address, or other basic information.
+Though the U.S. official who interviews you probably isn't learning much from the answers, there is always the chance of catching someone who's trying to commit a fraud.

-If, for example, you have a new address, have married or divorced, have changed your legal name, have lost or switched jobs, and so on, you will need to make sure that your immigration file reflects the latest information.
-Bring documentary proof of the change.
+If, for example, you have a new address, have married or divorced, have changed your legal name, have lost or switched jobs, have given birth to a child, and so on, you will need to make sure that your immigration file reflects the latest information.
+Bring documentary proof of the change (such as a marriage certificate).
 And, of course, consult with an immigration attorney if there is a possibility that the change impacts your eligibility for a U.S. green card.

-(This applies only to applicants for are already in the U.S., adjusting status.)
-If you have received an EAD, and you have been working, that will help your application, by showing that you are unlikely to become a public charge (dependent on government financial assistance), which would make you inadmissible.
-But if you have been working without having received an EAD, that is a violation of your status, and could create problems for your green card application.
+If you have received an EAD, and you have been working, that will help your application by showing that you are unlikely to become a public charge (dependent on government financial assistance), which would make you inadmissible.
+But if you have been working without having received an EAD, that is considered a violation of your status, and could create problems for your green card application.
 See an attorney.

 This is just one of the many questions that both the immigrant and the U.S. spouse will be asked if the application is for a green card based on marriage.
 Expect many more, such as, "How many people attended your wedding," "What did you do for the most recent Valentine's Day?," and "What did you eat for dinner and dessert last night?".
 For more possible questions, see this page on the marriage-based green card interview.